isomerpages/moe-mayflowersec/_cca/Sports/Taekwondo.md

 description: ""
 third_nav_title: Sports
 ---
-> Aim High, Kick High
+&gt; Aim High, Kick High

 Taekwondo is a martial art where the focus is on the execution of kicks.
 Students learn various techniques in kicking and take grading tests to move up the belt levels.
 By the time the students reach Secondary 4, they would have achieved a black belt.
 They also have the chance to take part in annual Inter-school Competition as well as perform Taekwondo Demonstration and aerobics during school events.